programinglive/programinglive.github.io/tutorial/web/html/how_to_create_collapsible_sidebar.md

 ---
-title: How to Create a Collapsible Sidebar
+title: How to Create a Collapsible Sidebar?
 layout: default
 parent: HTML
 grand_parent: Web Development
-description: "How to Create a Collapsible Sidebar"
+description: "How to Create a Collapsible Sidebar?"
 ---

 # How to Create a Collapsible Sidebar